 Much like other forms of domestic or family violence, elder abuse can be difficult to spot because of the context in which it happens.
-It can occur anywhere, but it most frequently takes place under the cover of the elderly person’s home.
+It can occur anywhere, but it most frequently takes place under the cover of the elderly person’s home or in an aged care facility.
 It is not perpetrated by strangers but by family members, friends, carers or other trusted persons.

 Types of Elder Abuse

 Elder abuse comes in many different forms including:

 A single form of elder abuse may occur in isolation, but elder abuse usually includes several forms of abuse in combination.
 The forms most commonly exposed in Australia are psychological and financial abuse.